tdunning/t-digest/README.md

 the scaling and accuracy characteristics of t-digests.
 In order to produce nice visualizations of these properties, you need to have more samples.
-To get this enhanced view, run the tests in the `quality` module
+To get this enhanced view, run the tests in the `quality` module by running the full test suite once or, subsequently, by running just the tests in the quality sub-directory.

     cd quality; mvn test